CicadaSeventeen/debian-input-method-guide/README.md

 In Linux world, there are several IMEs available.
 Users need to install basic IME framework and specific input methods (sometimes call as addons or engines) according to languages they use and also their habit.
 SpiralLinux does not pre-install IME due to such complicity, but we prefer a guide to help users to choose and install it.

+The specific condition of IM on Debian is kind of different from some other distros, so even those familiar with IM should better read this guide if you never use Debian before.

 ## Choice about Input Methods

 ### Languages and Input Method Supports